-The Writing Hub, situated in the School of Letters, Art and Media (SLAM), offers units of study in writing and rhetoric.
+The Writing Hub, situated in the School of Literature, Art and Media (SLAM), offers units of study in writing and rhetoric.

 Program structure and content

 Essays, exams, reports, speeches, bibliographies and reviews are everyday writing tasks for university students.
 The Writing Hub’s units of study enable students to develop a robust and effective writing process for their academic needs.
 After exploring ancient and contemporary theories of rhetoric and argumentation, our students are able to adapt their writing to different academic and professional tasks.

 All WRIT units of study include a blend of online and face-to-face activities.
 For example, in WRIT1000, students might discuss online video clips of international sportspeople to learn more about how people from different cultures construct a sentence or paragraph.
 In WRIT1001 students might link up online with peers at other universities to discover how advertising relates to academic argumentation.
 In WRIT1002, a fully online unit of study, students complete all the required aspects of their study, including tutorials and group work, remotely.
 In our senior-level units, students might study famo communicative texts and apply research methods and analysis to their individual projects.
 In WRIT3000, where students prepare to communicate effectively in in workplace environments, participating in online group conference calls, preparing compelling speeches and corporate narratives for online delivery.

 Please note that there is no major available, but WRIT units of study count as electives in most degree programs